-Quart officially supports the flask-caching extension. s I'm currently using flask-compress and flask-caching, it's important for me, that quart-compress and flask-caching are working well together, so I can seamlessly migrate from flask to quart.
+Quart officially supports the flask-caching extension.
+I’m currently using flask-compress and flask-caching.
+It’s important for me, that quart-compress and flask-caching are working well together, so I can seamlessly migrate from flask to quart.
 I set up a bunch of tests to test the behaviour of both.
 I discovered a few issues and will try to solve them in the upcoming days.

 To enable the users of quart-compress to use the full power of their IDEs, I added type annotations to all functions and methods of quart-compress.
 Subsequently, I set up mypy on my local machien as well as a pre-commit hook to automatically check those annotations.

 Today, I set up pre-commit for the first time and added it to the quart-compress project.

 Furthermore, I added code coverage testing to it and rewrote the tests for it.